AlexStormwood/Work-Lists/README.md

 # Work Lists

  Lists of workshops, projects, etc, that I've worked on.
-List is growing as I try to think back & dig up email chains about workshops & meetups & things from 2018 & earlier.
+Seen me at one of these?
+Awesome!
+Looking forward to reconnect 😀

 ## Education & Training Delivery